eclipse-tractusx/bpdm/charts/bpdm/README.md

 Deploys the full BPDM application stack as a single release and configures it end to end, showcasing how a golden record process is realized for a single sharing member.
-A second Gate can be enabled to add a second sharing member sharing the same golden records.

 The chart bundles the four BPDM services — Gate, Pool, Orchestrator and the reference Cleaning Service Dummy — together with a PostgreSQL database and a Keycloak instance that